ErikLysne/HueLib/README.md

 ```
 If `status` does not return with `Success`, verify that your IP address and username is correct.

-**Note:** Qt recommends only creating one instance of `QNetworkAccessManager` in an application, so if you need to use the network access manager for another purpose, you can instead create a `QNetworkAccessManager` somwhere else and initiate the `HueBridge` object with a pointer to the `QNetworkAccessManager` as a third optional argument:
+**Note:** The `HueBridge` class needs an instance of `QNetworkAccessManager` to work.
+Qt recommends only creating one instance of `QNetworkAccessManager` in an application, so if you need to use the network access manager for another purpose, you can instead create a `QNetworkAccessManager` somwhere else and initiate the `HueBridge` object with a pointer to the `QNetworkAccessManager` as a third optional argument:
 ```c++
 QNetworkAccessManager* nam = new QNetworkAccessManager();
 HueBridge* bridge = new HueBridge("10.0.1.14", "1028d66426293e821ecfd9ef1a0731df", nam);
 ```
 <a name="discover"></a>
 ## 4. Discovering HueLights and HueGroups
 The library gives you access to individual lights (`HueLight` objects), and groups of lights like e.g. rooms (`HueGroup` objects).
-The library currently has no functionality to create new lights or groups - this can be done quickly and conveniently in the Philips Hue smartphone app.
+The library currently has no functionality to create new lights or groups - this is more easily done with the Philips Hue smartphone app.

 The following code discovers lights and groups on the network and creates an object for each one on the heap.
 A `QList` of pointers to the newly created objects is returned: